home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### Stream Source

-The stream source should return a url that is usable by ffmpeg (e.g. an RTSP url).
+The stream source should return a url that is usable by ffmpeg (such as an RTSP url).
 Requires `CameraEntityFeature.STREAM`.

 A camera entity with a stream source by default uses `StreamType.HLS` to tell the frontend to use an HLS feed with the `stream` component.
 This stream source will also be used with `stream` for recording.